totten/yass/README.txt

 Implementing SQL-based entity storage for ARMS/CiviCRM/Drupal encounters some complexity -- for better or worse, CiviCRM and Drupal are highly-customizable platforms, and this leads to impedence mismatch in their entity data-models.
-A fully-functional synchronization service must include some data transformations.
+A fully-functional synchronization solution must include some data transformations.

 Entity data transformations are implemented with the bidirectional, batch-oriented YASS_Filter interface.
-The goal of a filter is to convert between the replica's "local" data model and the "global" (lingua-franca) data model.
-This is performed as part of the entity-transfer process (YASS_Engine::transfer), which is basically four steps:
+YASS_Filters may be associated with a replica, and they will be executed as part of YASS_DataStore::getEntities() and YASS_DataStore::putEntities().
+The goal of these filters is to convert between some "internal" data model and the "global / normal / lingua-franca" data model.

- * Read entities from the source (using YASS_DataStore::getEntities)
- * Convert entities from the source's "local" data-model to the "global" data-model (using YASS_Filter::toGlobal)
- * Convert entities from the "global" data-model to the destination's "local" data-model (using YASS_Filter::toLocal)
- * Write entities to the destiation (using YASS_DataStore::putEntities)

 A key design and configuration issue is choosing which filters to apply to each replica.